-The paper [19] proposes a multi-way version of the QPFS algorithm for tensor ECoG-based data.
-It was shown that QPFS is an appropriate feature selection method for signal decoding problem.
-We consider the multivariate problem, where the dependent variable is a vector.
+Paper [19] proposes a multiway version of the QPFS algorithm for tensor ECoG-based data.
+It was shown that QPFS is an appropriate feature selection method for the signal decoding problem.
+We consider the multivariate problem where the dependent variable is a vector.
 It leads to correlations in the model targets.
-In this situation feature selection algorithms do not take into account these dependencies.
-Hence, the selected feature subset is not optimal in terms of prediction.
-We propose methods which take into account the dependencies in both input and target spaces.
-It allows to get the stable sparse model.
+In this situation, feature selection algorithms do not take into account these dependencies.
+Hence, the selected feature subset is not optimal in terms of its prediction.
+We propose methods that take into account the dependencies in both the input and target spaces.
+It allows us to form a stable sparse model.
 We refer to the original QPFS algorithm as our baseline for the computational experiment.

-The main drawback of QPFS algorithm is computational cost.
-However, the original paper [17] suggests the way to solve the quadratic problem (1) efficiently.
-Additionally, in [20] the sequential minimal optimization framework is proposed for solving (1).
+The main drawback of the QPFS algorithm is its computational costs.
+However, the original paper [17] suggests a way to solve the quadratic problem (1) efficiently.
+Additionally, in [20], the sequential minimal optimization framework is proposed for solving (1).

-The experiments were carried out for ECoG dataset [21].
-We compared the proposed methods for multivariate feature selection with the baseline strategy and PLS algorithm.
-The stability of the proposed methods were investigated by measuring how the feature selection solution changes with data bootstrapping.
-The proposed algorithms outperform the baseline algorithm with the same number of features.
+The experiments were carried out using the ECoG dataset [21].
+We compared the proposed methods for multivariate feature selection with the baseline strategy and the PLS algorithm.
+The stability of the proposed methods was investigated by measuring how the feature selection solution changes with data bootstrapping.
+The proposed algorithms outperform the baseline algorithm given the same number of features.
 The combination of the feature selection procedure and the PLS algorithm gives the best performance.

-The main contributions of this paper are:
+The main contributions of this paper are as follows:

-addressing the dimensionality reduction problem for high-dimensional data;
+addressing the dimensionality reduction problem for high-dimensional data,

-proposing new feature selection methods for multivariate regression with analysis of input and target spaces structure;
+proposing new feature selection methods for multivariate regressions with the analysis of the input and target spaces structures,

-comparing the proposed methods on real ECoG dataset, and showing that the proposed methods give the better feature subsets than the baseline method.
+comparing the proposed methods using a real ECoG dataset, and showing that the proposed methods give better feature subsets than the baseline method.

 Multivariate regression

 The goal is to forecast a dependent variable y∈Rr with r targets from an independent input object x∈Rn with n features.
-We assume there is a linear dependence
+We assume that there is a linear dependence between the object x and the target variable y as

-y=Θx+ε (2)
+y=Θx+ε, (2)

-between the object x and the target variable y, where Θ∈Rr×n is a matrix of model parameters, ε∈Rr is a residual vector.
-One has to find the matrix of the model parameters Θ given a dataset X,Y, where X∈Rm×n is a design matrix, Y∈Rm×r is a target matrix
+where Θ∈Rr×n is the matrix of the model parameters, and ε∈Rr is a residual vector.
+One can find the matrix of the model parameters Θ given a dataset X,Y using the following formula, where X∈Rm×n is a design matrix and Y∈Rm×r is a target matrix:

 X=[x1,…,xm]T=[χ1,…,χn];Y=[y1,…,ym]T=[ν1,…,νr].